kojiwell/heat_templates/hadoop/README.md

        -P "key_name=<key name>;image_name=<image name>"
    ```

-   The template creates 5 node Hadoop cluster as the diagram below indicates.
+   The template creates Hadoop cluster as the diagram below indicates.
+(IP addresses are differently
+   assigned depending on the environment.)

    ```
     Network